Pioneers roll past Avella, eye up clash with Mikes

 Friday night at Avella seemed like a classic trap game but Pioneers coach Brian Hanson wasn’t about to let his team have a letdown against the winless Eagles.

 “Last year they beat us on our home field,” Hanson pointed out.
-“We didn’t want out guys overlooking these guys tonight.”
+“We didn’t want our guys overlooking these guys tonight.”

 West Greene did take care of the task at hand.
-The Pioneers got touchdowns from six different players in rolling to a 48-0 victory over the Eagles.
+The Pioneers got touchdowns from six different players in rolling to a 48-0 victory over the Eagles (0-2, 0-5).

 The Pioneers jumped out to a 35-0 lead in the first half to invoke the mercy rule early.